ubclaunchpad/inertia/README.md

 $> inertia --version
 ```

-Alternatively, you can manually edit `.inertia.toml` to use your desired version.
+Alternatively, you can manually edit `.inertia.toml` to use your desired daemon version - see the [Release Streams](#release-streams) documentation for more details.

 ### Dependencies